lZh1r/shitotron-3000/README.md

 <p>To use it create a .ass file with your set of instructions (each pair action-value should be on a separate line!).
 Then run the python script and input your file's name (include extension).
   After compilation is done open up cpu.circ file in Logisim, right click the instructions RAM module -> Edit Contents -> Open your file and your good to go.</p>
   <h3>A little warning</h3>
-  <p>Currently the CPU has no way of hulting or going out of loops (except for overflowing)!
+  <p>Currently the CPU has no way of halting or going out of loops (except for overflowing)!
 (Maybe will be implemented in far future)</p>